Anikor/TG_PazniculGrupei_Bot/README.md

 ---

-## Setup Mini App option in BotFather
+## Setup Mini App option in BotFather + Ngrok setup for the mini app

 <details>
 <summary>Click to expand (skip if you’ve already done this)</summary>